murchie85/steelSpirit/README.md

 SHIPS IN PORTS

-# BOSS

-- Slog it battles, that is slugfest and boss chases you about screen
+- BOSS Slog it battles, that is slugfest and boss chases you about screen
-- all aim for his core at the same time
+- BOSS all aim for his core at the same time

 - Consider reducing sizes of sprites to make it more realistic (tanks,mlrs especially)
 - UPGRADE TREE